Brazil's Dairy Industry Overview

 Milk Powder and Whey Production

-Brazil produces approximately 300 thousand tonnes of milk powder and whey annually.
-This segment of the industry is vital for meeting both domestic and international demand.
+Brazil generates up to 300 thousand tonnes of milk powder and whey each year, meeting both domestic and international demands.

 Key Enterprises in the Dairy Market